minio/minio/.github/ISSUE_TEMPLATE/bug_report.md

 ## Your Environment
 <!--- Include as many relevant details about the environment you experienced the bug in -->
 * Version used (`minio --version`):
-* Server type and version:
+* Server setup and configuration:
 * Operating System and version (`uname -a`):